-Region 9 Forecast of Direct Basic and Total Jobs
+Region 12 Forecast of Direct Basic and Total Jobs

 Not all base industries support the same number of local resident service positions.
-Retiree generated jobs tend to be in service industries with lower income.
+Retiree and Tourism generated jobs tend to be in service industries with lower income.
 The secondary jobs created from their spending are smaller.
-However, over time in Region 9, the ratio of secondary jobs to direct basic jobs will remain close to the same given large increases in Regional and National Services base jobs.
+Tourism jobs are 70% of all basic jobs and 47% of all jobs in the region.
+Retiree-generated jobs are a small share of total jobs in Region 12 (6% in 2010) and are forecast to grow to 8% by 2035.
+Region 12 has a relatively small ratio of indirect and resident service jobs per direct basic job due to the large tourism base, but the ratio is increasing over time, which is positive.